viriduty/protocol-periphery-v1/docs/WORKFLOWS.md

 ### [Royalty Workflows](../contracts/interfaces/workflows/IRoyaltyWorkflows.sol)

-- `transferToVaultAndClaimByTokenBatch`:
-  - Transfers specified amounts of royalties from various royalty policies to the royalty vault of the ancestor IP -> Claims all the revenue in each currency token from the ancestor IP's royalty vault to the claimer.

 - `claimAllRevenue`:
   - Transfers all avaiable royalties from various royalty policies to the royalty vault of the ancestor IP -> Claims all the revenue in each currency token from the ancestor IP's royalty vault to the claimer.